Sub-title: The Origin of Rest Mass

 So, when this our body accelerates, it realizes that just as it cannot travel faster than light, so also can it not travel faster than gravity.
 Thus, we have a case where the accelerating body cannot accelerate greater than gravity.

-And unlike light, the acceleration of gravity is related to mass, and the proportion by which gravity accelerates greater than the accelerating body is what is specially related to rest mass in the universe.
+But unlike light, the acceleration of gravity is related to mass, and the proportion by which gravity accelerates greater than the accelerating body is what is specially related to rest mass in the universe.

 A special reference is made to an accelerating body in this case because for the case of uniform motion, the body won’t be able to travel faster than only light.
 Gravity only becomes involved when we are dealing with accelerated motion.